L3Harris: Products

-Scandals
+Controversies and legal issues

 L3Harris has faced several allegations and settlements related to financial misconduct and employment practices.
 These include allegations of violating the False Claims Act through double billing on Department of Defense contracts and overcharging for parts.
 Additionally, the company has been involved in ERISA lawsuits related to excessive 401(k) fees.
 There have also been claims of discriminatory practices, including allegations of wrongful termination due to PTSD.
 Furthermore, L3Harris has settled export violation charges with the Department of State.

-Financial Misconduct

-False Claims Act Violations
+False Claims Act violations

-L3Harris has been accused of violating the False Claims Act by double-billing the Department of Defense for parts and materials.
-For example, they allegedly billed the DOD for nuts and bolts both as part of a material additive factor and as individual parts, resulting in overcharging.
+L3Harris has been accused of violating the False Claims Act by double-billing the Department of Defense (DoD) for parts and materials.
+For example, while performing contracted work between 2006 and 2014, they allegedly knowingly billed the DoD for nuts, bolts, and other parts both as part of a material additive factor and as individual parts, resulting in overcharging.

-Settlements

 L3Harris has paid significant sums to settle these allegations.
-They agreed to pay $62 million to settle allegations related to false statements and violations of the Truth In Negotiations Act.
-They also settled for $21.8 million regarding the double-billing allegations.
+In 2023, they also settled for $21.8 million regarding the double-billing allegations, and in 2025, they agreed to pay $62 million to settle allegations related to false statements and violations of the Truth in Negotiations Act.

-ERISA Lawsuits
+Employee Retirement Income Security Act lawsuit

-A class action lawsuit was filed against L3Harris for allegedly charging excessive record keeping and administrative fees in their 401(k) plan, as well as failing to monitor investment options.
-The company settled this lawsuit for $650,000.
+In 2022, eight former employees filed a class action lawsuit against L3Harris for allegedly violating the Employee Retirement Income Security Act (ERISA) by charging excessive record keeping and administrative fees in their 401(k) plans, as well as failing to monitor investment options.
+In 2024, the company settled the lawsuit for $650,000.

-Employment Practices

-Discriminatory Termination
+Wrongful Termination lawsuit

-A former employee successfully sued L3Harris, alleging that he was wrongfully terminated due to his PTSD.
-The Ninth Circuit Court of Appeals reinstated the lawsuit, stating a reasonable jury could find that his PTSD was a factor in the termination.
+In 2020, a former employee sued L3Harris, alleging that he was wrongfully terminated due to his PTSD.
+After an initial summary judgement in L3Harris' favor, the Ninth Circuit Court of Appeals reinstated the lawsuit, stating a reasonable jury could find that the employee's PTSD was a factor in his termination.

-Retaliation Claims
+Retaliation claim lawsuit

-Another employee is pursuing claims that he was terminated for reporting potential misconduct by another employee, potentially violating the National Defense Authorization Act and the False Claims Act.
+In 2024, another employee sued L3Harris over claims that he was terminated for reporting potential misconduct by another employee, potentially violating the National Defense Authorization Act and the False Claims Act.
+The case was later settled.

-Other Issues

-Export Violations
+Export violations

-L3Harris settled charges with the Department of State for export violations, agreeing to pay $13 million.
+In 2019, L3Harris agreed to settle with the US Department of State over 131 alleged violations of the International Traffic in Arms Regulations (ITAR) and the Arms Export Control Act (AECA), and were ordered to pay $13 million.

-Spyware Controversy
+Spyware controversy

 L3Harris has been involved in the development of surveillance technology, specifically the "Stingray" device, which has raised privacy concerns and been criticized for its use by law enforcement.

+In 2025, an iPhone hacking toolkit internally named "Coruna" was found to be used by Russian government-affiliated hacking groups to target Ukraine and also by Chinese cybercriminals in for-profit malware attacks.
+Later in 2026, this hacking toolkit was confirmed to have been, at least in part, developed by L3Harris' hacking and surveillance technology division, Trenchant.